 You will receive a letter specifying the amount of your trainee grant.
 No tax is deducted from this grant by the ECB.
 Please note, however, that it may be taxable in your home country.

 If the distance from your place of recruitment to the ECB exceeds 50 km and you decide to temporarily relocate, we will pay for your accommodation for the duration of your stay.
-You can either stay in one of the residences with which the ECB has a special arrangement or move into your own temporary private accommodation.
+You can either stay in one of the residences with which the ECB has a special arrangement or receive a lump sum for temporary accommodation and move into your own temporary private accommodation.
+Please see Private accommodation and lump sum for temporary accommodation for further information.

-The ECB has negotiated special conditions with four residences: Apartment Residenz, Derag Hotel, Achat Comfort City-Frankfurt and Mercure.
-If you opt to stay in one of these residences, you will be offered a self-catering apartment (for single occupancy) which includes a kitchenette and a bathroom.
-The ECB will pay your invoice for the single occupancy directly, but any costs for higher occupancy as well as for any other non-covered items (such as meal service or potential damages caused to the apartment during your stay) need to be borne by the staff members directly with the residences.
+The ECB has agreements in place with the following three accommodation providers: Apartment Residenz, Living Hotel Appartements Johann Wolfgang and Mercure.
+If you opt to stay in one of these residences, you will be offered a self-catering apartment (for single occupancy), which includes a kitchenette and a bathroom.
+The ECB will pay your invoice for the single occupancy directly, but any costs for higher occupancy as well as for any other non-covered items (such as meal service or potential damages caused to the apartment during your stay) must be paid directly to the residences by the trainees themselves.
 For this purpose, the residences may ask you for your credit card details or another form of payment guarantee.

 The following steps must be strictly observed when looking for an apartment in one of the above residences:

-- In case the provider of your choice does not have fixed order apartments available, please make sure to contact the next provider(s) of your choice and ask for fixed order apartments.
+- If the provider of your choice does not have fixed order apartments available, please make sure to contact the next provider(s) of your choice and ask for fixed order apartments.

-- If none of the above providers have fixed order apartments available, please contact the providers according to the above ranking (i.e. 1st rank Apartment Residenz, 2nd rank Derag, 3rd rank Achat Comfort City-Frankfurt, 4th rank Mercure) and ask if they have reserved apartments available.
+- If none of the above providers have fixed order apartments available, please contact the providers according to the above ranking (i.e. 1st rank: Apartment Residenz, 2nd rank: Living Hotel Appartements Johann, 3rd rank: Mercure) and ask if they have reserved apartments available.

 We wish you a very nice stay at your accommodation.
-In case of questions, please contact email@example.com.
+Should you have any questions, please contact email@example.com.

 If the distance from your place of residence to the ECB exceeds 50 km and irrespective of the means of transport used, the ECB pays the following lump sums on appointment (and later on termination) of service (aimed at covering all travel costs of your journey):